AnswerDotAI/fastaudit/README.md

 It is not intended to be a hardened adversarial sandbox.
 Its purpose is to stop accidental damage from overly broad file operations, unexpected subprocess calls, and tool use that reaches outside approved working directories.

-The core mechanism is Python's audit hook system, with `sys.monitoring` used to raise audit events for non-stdlib C calls. `fastaudit` installs these hooks once, then enables permission checks only while an execution context is active.
+The core mechanism is Python's audit hook system, with `sys.monitoring` used to raise audit events for non-stdlib native calls. `mk_audit()` installs those hooks, then enables permission checks only while its execution context is active.

 `fastaudit` requires Python 3.12 or newer.